 Lead study author Dr. Thomas Sehested, of the Danish Heart Foundation in Copenhagen, Denmark, recently presented his findings at the American Heart Association’s Scientific Sessions 2016, held in New Orleans, LA.

 Ischemic stroke occurs when the artery that supplies the brain with oxygen-rich blood becomes blocked, usually by a blood clot.
-Ischemic stroke is the most common form of stroke, accounting for around 85 percent of all strokes.
+Ischemic stroke is the most common form of stroke, accounting for around

 Dr. Sehested and colleagues note that previous studies have associated PPI use with vascular impairment, which led the scientists to investigate whether the drugs might raise the risk of ischemic stroke, “especially given their increasing use in the general population,” notes Dr. Sehested.